georgeweigt/quantum-gates/README.md

-The following quantum gates are implemented in quantum-gates.c
+The following quantum gates are implemented in quantum-gates.h
 ```
 xgate
 ygate